Josef Buršík: World War II

 During the Nazi invasion of Poland the Czech and Slovak Legion fought alongside the Poles against the Germans.
 Buršík took part in defense of Tarnopol (today Ternopil, Ukraine).
 The Soviet Union invaded Poland on 17 September in fulfillment of Stalin's agreement with Hitler (Molotov–Ribbentrop Pact).
 Buršík and his unit were captured and imprisoned by the Soviets.

 In 1942 Buršík joined the Soviet organized First Czechoslovak Independent Field Battalion, under the command of Ludvík Svoboda.
 He started with a rank of corporal and was promoted to Warrant Officer.
 The battalion first saw combat in the Battle of Sokolovo in March 1943, and Buršík was wounded during the fighting.
 During the Battle of Kiev Buršík was one of the first to make it to the center of the city, for which he was awarded the Gold Star of the Hero of the Soviet Union in December 1943.
 The Czechoslovak battalion, later increased to size of brigade and later whole army corps, continued fighting on the Eastern Front until the end of the war.
 Buršík finished the war with the rank of captain.

 After the war

 In Czechoslovakia, after recovering from tuberculosis, Buršík was given command of a tank brigade based in Ostrava.
 In 1949 he left the Czechoslovak Army.
 Shortly afterwards he was arrested for his anti-communist views and charged with treason.
 He was sentenced to ten years in prison, with an extra four added after he tried to appeal the verdict.
 He was also stripped of all his military decorations except for the Hero of the Soviet Union medal.

-Because of his bad health Buršík was transferred to a hospital in Olomouc from which managed to escape and make his way across the border to Bavaria.
-He lived in the Federal Republic of Germany until 1955 and subsequently moved to England.
+Because of his bad health Buršík was transferred to a hospital in Olomouc from which he managed to escape and make his way across the border to Bavaria.
+He continued to live in the Federal Republic of Germany where he helped Czech refugees by working with the American Fund for Czechoslovak Refugees and cooperating with the Czech Intelligence Office.
+Subsequently, he moved to England in 1955.
 His grandson, Josef Bursik, is an English professional footballer.